 For changing video container without encoding, some requirements are to meet, including:

-We’ve just shown you how to change video container without encoding using two awesome programs.
+We’ve just shown you how to change video container without encoding using two video container switchers.
 You can pick your preferred method based on your needs and start changing the format of a video right away.
 Hope you can find this article helpful.
 Thanks for reading.
 Have a good day!